 The requirements are listed in the legal text at an abstract level.
 Central assistance is provided by the Appendices 1 and 2 of the DiPAV, as well as Appendix 1 of the DiGAV, as these contain checklists that manufacturers can use to check the individual requirements for their product.

-The following requirements apply to DiPAs:
+The following requirements apply to DiPA:

 1. Safety functionality (see DiPAV Annex 1): A distinction is made between medical devices and non-medical devices.
 Medical devices fulfill the requirements for safety and functionality through the CE conformity marking.
 Non-medical devices must fulfill the requirements according to Annex 1 of the DiPAV, which are very similar to the medical device requirements for risk class I, however.
 This requires, for example, the establishment of a quality management system for medical devices (e.g. in accordance with ISO 13485), as well as a risk management system.)